-During the interviews with two volunteers and two contractors, the Auditor asked if they had been trained in their responsibilities regarding sexual abuse and sexual harassment prevention, detection, and response.
-All four individuals that were interviewed answered in the affirmative.
+During the interviews with volunteer and contractor, the Auditor asked if they had been trained in their responsibilities regarding sexual abuse and sexual harassment prevention, detection, and response.
+Both individuals interviewed answered in the affirmative.

-While performing the document review and the PAQ review the Auditor observed multiple signed volunteer/contractor PREA Acknowledgement forms.
+While performing the document review, and the PAQ review, the Auditor observed multiple signed volunteer/contractor PREA Acknowledgement forms.